voicebase/voicebase-docs/docs/how-to-guides/pci-ssn-pii-redaction.md

 For more on detectionLevel parameter options within the PCI model, please refer to the [detect](pci-ssn-pii-detection.html) page.

-IMPORTANT NOTE: Currently, the PCI detector requires number formatting to be disabled.
+IMPORTANT NOTE: We recommend disabling number formatting on the PCI detector for best results.

 ```json
 {